Skip to content

 Setting Value Why

-Auto Launch Server true (default) TryllClient spawns the server on Awake in standalone builds.
+Auto Launch Server true (default) TryllClient spawns the bundled server automatically.
+Uncheck to run a server yourself.

 Settings are saved to Assets/Resources/TryllRuntimeSettings.asset (created on first access).